jade-hpc-gpu/jade-hpc-gpu.github.io/jade_day_2023.md

 </table>
 <br>
 <br>
-For more information about our speakers alongside information on the venue, programme and structure of the day, please see the JADE Day website [here](https://web.cvent.com/event/79e39f00-b1ae-43c5-994f-7034bbfa0f6f/websitePage:fe32024b-fe86-4985-a3a7-d69cffec675b)
+For more information about our speakers alongside information on the venue, programme and structure of the day, please see the [JADE Day website](https://web.cvent.com/event/79e39f00-b1ae-43c5-994f-7034bbfa0f6f/websitePage:fe32024b-fe86-4985-a3a7-d69cffec675b).